-1996 STOCK OPTION PLAN
+COHU, INC. 1998 STOCK OPTION PLAN

-The Cohu, Inc. 1996 Stock Option Plan is hereby adopted for the benefit of officers, directors (who are also employees), service providers and key employees of Cohu, Inc., a Delaware corporation and its parent or subsidiaries, if any.
+The Cohu, Inc. 1998 Stock Option Plan, is hereby adopted for the benefit of officers, directors, service providers and key employees of Cohu, Inc., a Delaware corporation and its parent or subsidiaries, if any.